rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Cargo has a mechanism that ensures you can rebuild the same artifact every time you or anyone else builds your code: Cargo will use only the versions of the dependencies you specified until you indicate otherwise.
-For example, what happens if next week version 0.8.4 of the `rand` crate comes out and contains an important bug fix but also contains a regression that will break your code?
+For example, what happens if next week version 0.8.4 of the `rand` crate comes out, and that version contains an important bug fix, but it also contains a regression that will break your code?

 The answer to this problem is the *Cargo.lock* file, which was created the first time you ran `cargo build` and is now in your *guessing_game* directory.